NFDI4Culture/ada/development.md

 #### Goals

+  - Enable Fidus Writer to output multi-format publication to GitHub: all outstanding issues for MVP are here https://github.com/Health-Sprints/obp/issues?q=is%3Aissue+is%3Aopen+label%3A%22MVP+%CE%B1+Must%22
   - Generate publication website on GitHub pages and GitLab pages
   - Move Markdown to a different position in the workflow (TBC) and replace with EPUB 3.1 XHMTL
   - Introduce standards based Webbook as a framework for conventional multi-format publication, and as extensible framework for semantic/computational/repoducable publications